Obituary of Arthur Wilbur Meyer

 Art had the great fortune of meeting Phyllis Cavender after Sue’s death.
 They continued his love of class reunions travel and exploring together.
 She was a wonderful partner.
 She, his surviving children, grandchildren, relatives and friends will miss him very much.

 In lieu of flowers, donations can be made to St Jude’s or West Point Association of Graduates.
-A Memorial Service will be at Tanque Verde Lutheran Church on 13 July at 12:00 PM with a reception to follow at the Niblick, Rolling Hills Golf Course at 1:30 PM.To send flowers to the family of Arthur Meyer, please visit Tribute Store
+A Memorial Service will be at Tanque Verde Lutheran Church on 13 July at 12:00 PM with a reception to follow at the Niblick, Rolling Hills Golf Course at 1:30 PM.To send flowers to the family or plant a tree in memory of Arthur Meyer, please visit Tribute Store